 - Dynamic mesh is an object that represents a collection of vertices, edges and triangular faces (organized in polygons) defining the object's geometry that can be modified procedurally.

 - Mesh cluster is an object that can contain a great number of identical meshes, which can be scattered either automatically or each mesh can have custom position, rotation and scale.

 - Mesh clutter is an object that can contain a great number of identical meshes.
 Unlike cluster meshes, clutter meshes are always positioned, oriented and scaled randomly and cannot be managed manually.

-- Terrain is a 2D grid based on a height map.
-It is used to create complex and naturally diverse landscapes such as planes, hills and mountains.
+- Terrain is a 2D grid based on height data.
+It is used to create complex and naturally diverse landscapes such as planes, hills and mountains or reproduce fragments of the Earth's surface.
 (For such relief features as overhangs and caves use static meshes).

 - Water is a prepared object simulating different liquids.